joe-maitan/Tic-tac-toe-app/README.md

      opt to play with the same person again.
 5. User Interface
    - Use of WebServer UI and images for the Tic Tac Toe symbols.

 ## Sprint 5 - Error Handling and Testing
+1. Error Handling:
+  - Client and Server have their own unique try-catch blocks.
+For example, the server processes the requests but will return an error code if the username they tried to register with is already in the database.
+  - The Client will throw an error if the request/response is missing data.
-- Backend uses pytest to test the functionality of the server/flask app.
+  - The server/backend uses pytest to test the functionality of the server/flask app.
+2. Integration Testing
+   - Test gamemoves/updating of the board state is also done with pytest on the backend.
+3. Security/Risk Evaluation:
+   -

 # How to run the app
 1. Clone the repository